snipergaming134/pinkiebot-setup/README.md

     ./install-catbots

-Next you will have to make a text document in your catbot-setup folder named accounts.txt and put the bots accounts in this format:
+Next you will have to edit the text document called accounts.txt in your catbot-setup folder and put the bots accounts in this format:

 USERNAME:PASSWORD
 USERNAME:PASSWORD